isb-cgc/readthedocs/docs/source/sections/webapp/Menu.rst

        * Create a New Program
     - *Upload Program Data* - Here you can:

         * Create a new program for analysis.
 To create a new program you provide a name for program, name for your project, and attach files that meet our Data Type requirements.
-Please see `Program Upload <>`_ for more information on data type accepted by the ISB-CGC.
+Please see `Program Data Upload <program_data_upload.html>`_ for more information on data type accepted by the ISB-CGC.
         * Save or cancel a new creation
     -   *Public Programs* - Here you can: